Wilbur Sweatman: Music career

 In December 1916, Sweatman recorded for minor label Emerson Records, including his own "Down Home Rag".
 Some historians consider these recordings among the earliest examples of jazz on record.
 Taking note of the commercial success of the Original Dixieland Jass Band and the Original Creole Orchestra, Sweatman abruptly changed his sextet's sound and instrumentation in early 1917.
 Sweatman's band consisted of five saxophonists and himself on clarinet, a combo which soon signed with Pathé.
 They recorded rags, as well as some of the hit songs of the day.

 Sweatman was the first African American to make recordings labeled as "Jass" and "Jazz".
 Since Sweatman can be heard making melodic variations even in his 1916 recordings, it might be argued that Sweatman recorded an archaic type of jazz earlier than the Original Dixieland band.
 In 1917, he became one of the first blacks to join ASCAP.

-In 1918, Sweatman landed with major label Columbia Records, where he would enjoy a meteoric rise with a wide variety of songs under his own name.
+In 1918, Sweatman landed with major label Columbia Records, where he would enjoy a rapid rise in popularity with a wide variety of songs under his own name.
 His band also delivered several shorter anonymous performances for the label's "Little Wonder" line of 90-second-long budget releases.
 The Sweatman band's first release, "Regretful Blues"/"Everybody's Crazy" would ship 140,000 copies, at a time when a third as many sales was considered a hit.
 Sweatman singles shipped over a million copies in 1919 alone.
 Several more successful releases followed in 1918–19, Sweatman's peak of popularity.
 His best-selling song was "Kansas City Blues" (1919), which shipped 180,000 copies.
 However, by 1920 sales were on the wane, perhaps reflecting the ephemeral interest in his novelty style of jazz, and the growing popularity of syncopated big bands such as Columbia's own Ted Lewis.

 Later years

-Sweatman continued to ply his somewhat dated style in live appearances throughout the Northeast.
+Sweatman continued to perform in live appearances throughout the Northeast, but never significantly altered the style established in his earlier career.
 Several notable musicians passed through his band, including Duke Ellington, Coleman Hawkins and Cozy Cole.
 Sweatman also continued to record for such labels as Gennett, Edison, Grey Gull and Victor.
-He frequently played at the well known Harlem club Connie's Inn.
+He frequently played at the well-known Harlem club Connie's Inn.
 He continued playing in New York through the 1940s and early 1950s, but increasingly concentrated his efforts on the music publishing business and talent booking.
 His earlier compositions provided Sweatman with a steady income.
 In 1937 alone, ASCAP reported that "Down Home Rag" had been played on the radio over 2000 times, Sweatman receiving royalties for each play.

 Wilbur Sweatman died in New York City on March 9, 1961.
 His daughter Barbara initially inherited his estate, consisting mostly of his publishing business and some personal papers.
 The estate, which also included the papers of Scott Joplin, eventually ended up in the hands of Sweatman's sister Eva.